zalando-nakadi/fahrschein/README.md

 * A local installation of JDK8
 * Any recent version of Maven
-* A PostgreSQL 13 installation listening on `localhost:5432` with user `postgres` and password `postgres`.
-For example via `docker run -p 5432:5432 --name fahrschein-postgres -e POSTGRES_PASSWORD=postgres -d postgres:13`
+* A local Docker installation for running integration tests

 When developing, make sure to run unit and integration tests with `mvn verify`.
-Integration tests can be skipped with `-DskipITs=true`.

 ## Getting involved